m4ttsch/omscs-notes-notes/simulation/random-variate-generation.md

 \end{alignedat}
 $$

-Technically, we could have a $pm$ in front of the square root, but it doesn't make sense to consider the positive root since $X$ must be between one and two.
+Technically, we could have a $\pm$ in front of the square root, but it doesn't make sense to consider the positive root since $X$ must be between one and two.
 In this case, we only consider the negative root to keep $X$ within bounds.

 Be aware that we cannot replace $1-U$ with $U$ in this example.
 We need $1-U$ to keep $X$ bounded appropriately.
 For example, suppose we made the replacement and drew $U = 1$.
 Then, $X = 2 - \sqrt{2} < 1$, which doesn't make sense since we know that $X$ must be between one and two.